 All About Growing Capsicum From Seeds

-Growing capsicums from seeds is by far the most inexpensive way to get hold of a bountiful harvest of fresh, juicy capsicums for your pizzas and burgers.
+Growing capsicums or bell peppers from seeds is by far the most inexpensive way to get hold of a bountiful harvest of fresh, juicy bell peppers for your pizzas and burgers.
 If you are short of space and would love to have a kitchen garden, then bell peppers should be a wonderful addition.
-With a little bit of space, a good and solid container, enough fertilization and mulching will make growing capsicum in pots an easy venture.
-I have spent enough time in researching about the possibilities of growing capsicum in pots in India, and tried it out myself.
+With a little bit of space, a good and solid container, enough fertilization and mulching will make growing chilies or capsicum in pots an easy venture.
+I have spent enough time in researching about the possibilities of growing bell peppers in pots in India and tried it out myself.
 As a result of that, here I present you all with my blog post about “How to grow capsicum in pots?”

-There are two main things to consider when you are planning to grow capsicum in pots in india.
+There are two main things to consider when you are planning to grow bell peppers in pots in India.
 I have described each one in detail below.

 Choosing a container for the capsicum plant:

-The first thing that came to my mind when I wanted to grow capsicum is, why not use the mineral water can?
+The first thing that came to my mind when I wanted to grow bell pepper is, why not use the mineral water can?
 Yes, that is what I did.

-Normally, the containers should be about 10-12 inches deep and they should be very wide.
-Also make sure there is enough drainage facility too.
+Normally, when you start growing bell peppers the containers should be about 10-12 inches deep and they should be very wide.
+Also, make sure there is enough drainage facility too.
 This kind of container can accommodate about two to three small plants.
 Simple isn’t it?

 Quality of seeds: